solita/solita.github.com/_posts/2016-02-08-installing-server-environment-with-powershell.md

 ## How stuff is installed
 If you are familiar with Windows Server installation you might notice that there are multiple different types of installation involved in the process.
+Windows features, executables, msi files and software specific plugins are all in the same process.
+This is the part where I wish that Windows PackageManagement (aka OneGet) or chocolatey can one day solve unifying installation.
+Chocolatey is pretty good already but it is missing a lot of software and I'm still sceptical about security of software packages.
+So instead of using Chocolatey I provide examples how to do silent installations with different type of software packages.

 #### Windows features (e.g. IIS)
 #### Executables (newest .NET)